 In carrying out this mandate, the Commission investigates all allegations of noncompliance furnished to the Commission or brought to the attention of its staff to determine whether there was a violation of the statute and/or its implementing rules.
-There were eight rule violation appeals filed and eight decisions rendered on appeals of Personnel Code and/or Rule Violation allegations in fiscal year 2020.
-One decision resulted in a finding of no violation, three were withdrawn after being settled by the parties, and four decisions resulted in the appeals being dismissed for default and/or lack of jurisdiction.
-There were three rule violation appeals pending as of June 30, 2020.
+There were five rule violation appeals filed and four decisions rendered on appeals of Personnel Code and/or Rule Violation allegations in fiscal year 2021.
+Of those, three decisions resulted in a finding of no violation.
+The remaining one was dismissed for lack of jurisdiction because they were either exempt employees, filed a grievance, or filed untimely.
+There were four rule violation appeals pending as of June 30, 2021.